serverless/blog/posts/2019-10-10-serverless-deployment-best-practices.md

 ### Overview

-As you continue to develop serverless applications, the complexity and scope of those applications can start to grow.
-With that growth comes the need to follow some structured practices to deploy your applications in a way that minimized bugs, maintains application security, and allows you to develop more rapidly.
-As we think about how to apply the best practices listed below, I'll also show you how you can use the new Serverless Dashboard [Safeguards](https://serverless.com/framework/docs/dashboard/safeguards/) to help you implement many of them.
+As you continue to develop serverless applications, their complexity and scope can start to grow.
+That growth brings a need to follow structured practices to deploy your applications in a way that minimizes bugs, maintains application security, and allows you to develop more rapidly.
+This post will review a variety of serverless deployment best practices listed below.
+As we review them, I'll also show you how you can use the new Serverless Dashboard [Safeguards](https://serverless.com/framework/docs/dashboard/safeguards/) to help you easily implement these practices in your own Serverless Framework applications.
+If you're not yet familiar with the Serverless Dashboard take a look at [the documentation](https://serverless.com/framework/docs/dashboard/) to get started.

 So let's take a look at a few deployment best practices that you can implement in your own serverless applications!